 Culture, Heritage and Cruising

 On this small group tour (maximum 10 guests) explore Vietnam and Cambodia, two very vibrant and fascinating countries.
-Spend 14 days absorbing the culinary delicacies, visiting friendly locals and heritage highlights of these two Southeast Asia gems.
-Cruise aboard the lovely Jahan passing by Cambodia's rural villages, enjoy exclusive culture talks and excursions.
+Spend 14 days sampling the culinary delicacies, meeting friendly locals and visiting heritage highlights of these two Southeast Asia gems.
+Cruise aboard the lovely Jahan, passing by Cambodia's rural villages, and enjoy exclusive culture talks and excursions.
 A highlight will be the magnificent Angkor temple complex and a one-of-a-kind dinner at an exclusive residence.
 Explore in luxury and style with a combination of 4 and 5 star hotels throughout.